 Whereas most SDTs direct participants to attend to and detect a designated "target" stimulus (single or previously defined item or items), the MemTrax CRT instructs participants to consider all presented stimuli and detect a repetition of any stimulus in the randomized sequence and indicate that detection with a response (a space-bar press, a screen tap, or a mouse click referred to commonly as a "HIT").
 Failure to recognize a repeated stimulus is a "Miss."
-The consideration of an initial stimulus being shown without responding, for 3 s to "learn" the new information, is referred to as a "Correct Rejection," while responding to the first presentation of an image in this case would be considered a "false alarm."
-The primary hypothesis in this study was that SDT analytic methodology (Stanislaw and Todorov, 1999), distinguishing repeated images (signals) from initial presentations (non-signals), applied to the MemTrax output data would provide two specific metrics, the degree of correctness of performance (percent correct, reflecting the d' - d-prime - component) and the tendency to over or under respond (response balance or bias of HITs and Correct Rejections, reflecting the "beta" component), and these metrics were anticipated to differentiate cognitive function and thus explain individual performance on this CRT.
-The secondary hypothesis was that RT would correlate most directly with correctness of performance (related to d'), rather than the response balance, a speed-accuracy trade-off (related to beta), or percent HITs or Correct Rejections.
-In a prior version of MemTrax, using a PowerPoint presentation to audiences, d' correlated with age (r = -0.37), more than HIT rate (r = -0.24) or false alarm rate ($r^2 = -0.25$), though RT was not available (Ashford et al., 2011).
-However, in another study of MemTrax on-line, the correlation of percent correct with age was much less ($R^2 < 0.02$), while the correlation of RT with age was about $(R^2 = 0.08)$ (Ashford et al., 2019b); percent HITs and Correct Rejections were not analyzed in that study.
+The consideration of an initial stimulus being shown without responding, for 3 seconds to "learn" the new information, is referred to as a "Correct Rejection", while responding to the first presentation of an image in this case would be considered a "false alarm".
+The primary hypothesis in this study was that SDT analytic methodology (Stanislaw & Todorov, 1999), distinguishing repeated images (signals) from initial presentations (non-signals), applied to the MemTrax output data would provide two specific metrics, the degree of correctness of performance (percent correct, reflecting the d' - d-prime - component) and the tendency to over or under respond (response balance or bias of HITs and Correct Rejections, reflecting the "beta" component), and these metrics were anticipated to differentiate cognitive function and thus explain individual performance on this CRT.
+The secondary hypothesis was that Response Time (RT) would correlate most directly with correctness of performance (related to d'), rather than the response balance, a speed-accuracy trade-off (related to beta), or percent HITs or Correct Rejections.
+In a prior version of MemTrax, using a PowerPoint presentation to audiences, d' correlated with age ($r^2 = -0.37$), more than HIT rate ($r^2 = -.24$) or false alarm rate ($r^2 = 00.25$), though RT was not available (Ashford et al., 2011).
+However, in another study of MemTrax on-line, the correlation of percent correct with age was much less ($r^2 < -0.02$). while the correlation of RT with age was about also less ($r^2 = -0.08$) (Ashford et al., 2019); percent HITs and Correct Rejections were not analyzed in that study.